AFC Croydon Athletic: History

 The club was formed in 2012 by fans of Croydon Athletic F.C. after that club withdrew from the Isthmian League during the 2011–12 season and eventually folded.
 Prior to their resignation, the club's owner Mazhar Majeed had been jailed following his involvement in the Pakistan cricket spot-fixing scandal, Majeed had been recorded admitting that he had purchased the club solely in order to launder money, and the club had been locked out of its ground by the local council due to unpaid debts.

 The new club joined Division One of the Combined Counties League for the 2012–13 season.
 In their first season they finished eighth and won the Division One cup, beating Staines Lammas 5–0 in the final.
 They finished seventh the following season and were runner-up in 2014–15, earning promotion to level eight of the pyramid.
 Rather than entering the Premier Division of the Combined Counties League, they were transferred into the Southern Counties East League.
 The season also saw them win the London Senior Trophy, beating Interwood 4–3 after extra time.
 The first season in the Southern Counties East Football League saw them finish eleventh, their highest finish to date.

-After four years at the club, manager Antony Williams left to join Chipstead in May 2016, and was replaced by Kevin Rayner.
-At the end of his first season in charge he led the team to their highest finish of seventh.
+After four years at the club, manager Antony Williams left to join Chipstead in May 2016,although Peter Deadman was heavily linked to the role he was replaced by Kevin Rayner.
+At the end of his first season in charge he led the team to their highest finish of his reign of seventh.
 At the end of the 2020–21 season the club were transferred to the Premier Division South of the Combined Counties League.

+In 2023, the club was bought by a consortium consisting of Premier League footballer Wilfried Zaha, rapper Stormzy and former Crystal Palace head of care Danny Young.
+Jermaine McGlashan was appointed manager during the 2023–24 season and led the club to a fifth-placed finish in the Premier Division South, qualifying for the promotion play-offs.
+After beating Jersey Bulls 2–1 in the semi-finals, they defeated Knaphill 2–1 in the final to earn promotion to the South East Division of the Isthmian League.
+McGlasham left the club nine matches into the 2024–25 season and was replaced by Keith Millen.
+Millen departed in February 2025, with Danny Kedwell appointed as his replacement.